open-ephys/onix1-bonsai-docs/README.md

 ## Build Documentation Locally

-> [!NOTE]
-> The following steps should be be performed in Powershell.

-To build the docs and serve locally, run:
+To build the docs and serve locally, run in PowerShell:

 ``` console
 ./build.ps1 --serve